cakravue/sikhliterature/web/docs/panth-prakash/volume-1/episode-14.md

 # Panth Prakash, Episode 14
+**Questions**:
+1. Summarize Murray's point in verses [2-5], and then Rattan Singh's answer.
+2. On whom did the Guru decide to bestow Patshahi (sovereignty)?
+3. What did the Guru assess about the psychology of the Sikhs, and what was the solution?

 ## Another telling
 ### (khālso hovai khud khudā: the Khalsa shall be khud khudā, his own lord)